Skip to content

 ⚠️ MCP server 'playwright' connection failed: ...

-No hard limit, but each server consumes resources.
-Only configure what you actually need.
+There is no hard limit, but each service consumes resources.
+It is recommended to configure only the services you actually need.

-• Search for the modelcontextprotocol organization on GitHub
+• Search for projects under the modelcontextprotocol organization on GitHub

-• The Python community also has MCP server implementations
+• The Python community has server implementations within the mcp ecosystem

-• stdio: Local tools, low latency, no network needed.
-Good for file operations, local computation, etc.
+• stdio: Locally installed tools with low latency and no network requirement.
+Suitable for file operations, local computations, etc.

-• streamable_http: Remote services, requires network.
-Good for cloud APIs or services hosted by others.
+• streamable_http: Remote HTTP services requiring network access.
+Suitable for cloud APIs and services deployed by others.

-It depends on the service you're connecting to.
-For GitHub MCP, generate a token at GitHub Settings → Developer settings → Personal access tokens.
-For other third-party services, check their management console.
+It depends on the service you are connecting to.
+For GitHub MCP, go to GitHub Settings → Developer settings → Personal access tokens to generate one.
+For other third-party services, obtain the token from the management console of the respective service.

 Next Steps